-2. Furthermore, at least 80% of income for the tax period and corresponding to each period, excluding that derived from the transfer of those equity investments and properties held for the purpose of carrying out the principal statutory activity, once the mandatory period mentioned in the following section has elapsed, must originate from property leases and dividends or shares in profits arising from those equity investments.
+2. Furthermore, at least 80% of income for the tax period and corresponding to each period, excluding that derived from the transfer of those investments and properties held for the purpose of carrying out the principal statutory activity, once the holding period mentioned in the following section has elapsed, must originate from property leases and dividends or shares in profits arising from said investments.